GlareDB/glaredb.github.io/index.md

 entirely serverless deployments via the PostgreSQL protocol.

 Don't worry!
-If you start using the embedded version of GlareDB and later out grow the confines of your laptop (or edge function!) moving to GlareDB Cloud just requires adding a connection string!
+If you start using the embedded version of GlareDB and later outgrow the confines of your laptop (or edge function!) moving to GlareDB Cloud just requires adding a connection string!

 See the [Getting started] guide for more!